GST Exemptions In India

 • Expert Opinion: Industry experts advocate for clearer guidelines and more comprehensive GST exemptions on ancillary services to ensure the seamless implementation of renewable energy projects.
 Such measures could accelerate India's transition to green energy, aligning with global sustainability goals.

-The Healthcare Sector: Navigating GST Exemptions
+The Healthcare Service Sector: Navigating GST Exemptions

 The healthcare sector benefits significantly from GST exemptions, with a focus on making healthcare services more accessible and affordable to the public.
 Essential services provided by hospitals, clinics, and similar institutions are exempt from GST, alongside a list of critical medicines and healthcare equipment.